Nagaland’s Night Markets – Here’s What You Should Know!

-Despite being situated outside the festival grounds, the night markets from an essential part of the Hornbill festival.
+Despite being situated outside the festival grounds, Nagaland’s night markets from an essential part of the Hornbill festival.
 They are full of food stalls, toy sellers and live music.
-Be part of these festivities with TUTC!

 One of India’s smallest states, with a population of just 2 million, Nagaland offers travellers a rich cultural experience.
 Each of the 16 Naga tribes has its own proud traditions, unique cuisine, local handicrafts and folk art.
 This diversity extends to the local markets and Naga shops, promising an exciting shopping experience for visitors.

 As a rule, shops and markets in Nagaland generally close down once the sun sets, which means shopping is strictly a daytime activity.
 However, the two main cities of Kohima, the state capital, and Dimapur, the largest Naga city, have bucked tradition.
 It’s only here that natives and visitors can enjoy shopping at night, although only around December every year.

 Associated with the world-famous Hornbill Festival, the Kohima Night Market is a celebration of Nagaland’s dynamic culture.
 Held in the first week of December, the annual Hornbill Festival was launched in 2000 to strengthen Naga cultural roots and showcase the state’s treasures.
 While the event is held in Kisama Heritage Village, 10km from the capital, the festivities extend to Kohima.
 Of all of Nagaland’s night markets, the Kohima night market is one such event.
 Organised by the Kohima Chamber of Commerce, the Kohima Night Carnival encourages local vendors, entrepreneurs, self-help groups, NGOs, churches and institutions to set up stalls to sell local handicrafts, toys, clothes, etc., at the night market.

 The Dimapur Night Market